Skip to Content

 EPCOT Fireworks show Disney Harmonious

-At this time we can’t say for sure the exact date that the EPCOT project will be finished, but we did get some good news from Disney Imagineers have recently stated that it will be done by some point in Late 2023.
+At this time we can’t say for sure the exact date that the EPCOT project will be finished, but we did get some good news from Disney Imagineers have recently stated that it will be done by some point in Late 2023 (not counting Test Track).

 Disney wants the majority of the new additions to be ready in time for the Disney100 celebration, which is starting in the Fall of 2023.
 Since EPCOT will be the center of the celebration in Disney World, it makes sense everything will be ready by that time.

 There will always be new things coming to the park, but the majority of the things we talked about in this post will be completed by 2023.
-That means at the most we only have half of a year left with all these construction walls.
+That means at the most we only have a few months left with all these construction walls.

 That may seem like a long time, but considering already 3 years have passed, it doesn’t seem so bad.
 We only hope that when it’s done, it will be worth the wait and a worthy addition to one of our favorite theme parks on the planet.